leapdao/meta/CODE_OF_CONDUCT.md

 All community participants (contributors, paid or otherwise; and other guests) are expected to abide by this Code of Conduct in all community venues — online and in-person — as well as in all one-on-one communications pertaining to community business.

 ## License and attribution
-Parsec Code of Conduct is distributed under a Creative Commons Attribution - ShareAlike 4.0 International (CC BY-SA 4.0) license.
+LeapDAO Code of Conduct is distributed under a Creative Commons Attribution - ShareAlike 4.0 International (CC BY-SA 4.0) license.
 It is based on the [Berlin code of conduct](https://berlincodeofconduct.org/).